python-caldav/caldav/docs/source/index.rst

    one recurring ical object?
 Different servers behave a bit differently (but more research is needed on this one).

+ * Date search for future instances or recurring events does not seem to work in Bedework.

- * Zimbra seems to be the least compatible server, there are some special hacks in the code to work around compatibility issues in Zimbra.
+ * There are some special hacks both in the code and the tests to work around compatibility issues in Zimbra.

  * The Radicale caldav server seems to be too radical - lots and lots of tests fails towards it.

- * Bedework does not support journal entries (who uses those anyway).
+ * Bedework and Zimbra does not support journal entries (but who uses those anyway?).

-   Bedework is supposed to support todo-lists, but queries for "all non-completed tasks" does not work.
+ * Bedework is supposed to support todo-lists, but queries for "all non-completed tasks" does not work.

  * iCloud - we've managed read-only access to iCloud so far - see https://bitbucket.org/cyrilrbt/caldav/issue/40/icloud-not-fully-supported